- Bunions are caused by a bone abnormality in your big toe that makes it lean towards your other toes.

 - You may not have many symptoms when the bunion first forms, but over time you will begin to experience foot pain and other symptoms.

 - There are surgical and nonsurgical treatments for your bunion.

 A bunion looks like a bump on the side of the big toe.
 This bump is actually the result of an abnormality of the foot bones in which your big toe leans toward your second toe instead of being straight.
 This angle produces the bump you see on your toe.

 In some cases, the bump is painless.
 Over time, however, a bunion will cause the toes to crowd together.
 This can result in pain and the possibility of permanent deformity.

 Bunions are generally thought to be genetic.
 They occur because of faulty foot structure, which is inherited.
 Some conditions that contribute to the development of bunions include flat feet, excessively flexible ligaments, and abnormal bone structure.
 Some experts believe shoes that don’t fit properly cause bunions, but others think shoes only worsen an existing structure problem.

 Bunions usually become worse over time.
 They can be aggravated by:

-- wearing shoes that are too small.
-Tight shoes cause your toes to crowd together and also put pressure on your big toe.
+- tight or too small shoes that cause your toes to crowd together and put pressure on your big toe

-- wearing high heels or other shoes with pointy toes.
-These styles force your toes together
+- shoes that have high heels or pointy toes — these styles force your toes together

 - red and inflamed skin on the side of your big toe